War: History

+However, war in some aspects has not necessarily declined.
+Civil wars have increased in absolute terms since 1945.
 A distinctive feature of war since 1945 is that combat has largely been a matter of civil wars and insurgencies.
 The major exceptions were the Korean War, the Indo-Pakistani War of 1971, the Iran–Iraq War, the Gulf War, the Eritrean–Ethiopian War, and the Russo-Ukrainian War.